-It’s for all these reasons that drew us to visit Cumberland Island!
-We now want to share our discoveries and spill our signature travel tips to help others visit this special place we found lying off of Georgia’s marshy southeastern coast.
+It’s for all these reasons that first drew us to visit Cumberland Island Georgia!
+This Cumberland Island travel guide was written to share our discoveries and spill our signature travel tips to help others visit this special place we found lying off of Georgia’s marshy southeastern coast.

 Table of Contents:

 - How to Get to Cumberland Island by Ferry

 - Main Attractions: What to See on Cumberland Island

 - What to Do on Cumberland Island: 4 Day Trip Itineraries

 - Where to Stay in & around Cumberland Island